Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 *Caution: osu! cannot guarantee that files from unofficial sources are safe, up to date, or complete.*

-It is recommended to directly download beatmap packs from the official beatmap pack listing.
-However, if you have difficulty downloading packs from there, there are two alternatives.
+It is recommended to download beatmap packs directly from the official beatmap pack listing.
+However, if you have difficulty in downloading packs from there, there are several alternatives that you can use.

 ### Mirrors